u-cant-see-me/Stash/readme.md

 After upload, a stash key will be generated.

-You can also use shell features like wildcards or directory globs to upload multiple files at once:
+You can also use normal shell features like wildcards and globbing:

 ```bash
 # Upload all files in the current directory